otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Route

-In the root directory, create a directory named `routes`.
+In the `backend` directory, create a directory named `routes`.
 In the `routes` directory, create a file named `index.js` and add the following code.

 ```javascript
 import express from "express";